Stonehenge Countertops: Frequently Asked Questionsclick on the question to learn the answer.Why Would You Want a Concrete Countertop?

 How Much will my Concrete Countertop Cost?

 Concrete is priced competitively with most countertop materials other than plastic laminate.
 Of course if price is your primary objective, bypass concrete.
-A better choice for a limited budget is one of the commodity “level one” granites sold as loss leader by a local big box store, but be careful of the extra items like installation that bump up the loss leader base price.
+A better choice for a limited budget is one of the commodity level one granites sold as loss leader by a local big box store, but be careful of the extra items like installation that bump up the loss leader base price.

 With template and installation, our typical tops range from $80 - $100+ per square foot, depending on finishes and features.
 We will work with you or your designer to provide an accurate estimate for your project, and with your guidance, we can suggest options to keep the top in your budget.
+Can I Use Concrete in the Bathroom?

 Stonehenge makes concrete vanity tops and integrated sinks bathrooms and lavatories.
 We also fabricate custom tub surrounds and vertical shower panels.